Dahlia

 - Leaf Description:

 - Opposite, simple (terminal leaflet) to 3-5-7-pinnately compound, segments ovate to oblong to lanceolate.
 Margins may be lobed or dentate.
 Simple leaves are more common towards the top of the plant while compound leaves are more common at the base.
-Leaves may be green, reddish-purple, or purple-black.
+Leaves may be green or reddish-purple.

 -